Dalas121/Heir_2_The_Throne/README.md

 - quest: bring him to Valley of Death and do something with him there.

 ----Ulfdain:
-- high XP ulfserker.
+- ulfserker.
 Loyal and healthy.
 - speaks in a... interesting manner.
 Takes offense easily.
 - ran away from Knalga when he was a child.
 Now the Dwarven Doors have fallen, Knalga is under siege, and he has no idea what happened to his family.
 "C’mere and try it, ye yellow-bellied, cow-handed bluderbuss of a princess!
 Jus’ gimme the chance an’ I’ll rip that head right off yer ninnyhammerin’ neck, ye white-livered gasser!"